 2. Who will live in the Solon Community Living neighborhood?

 SCL is intended for individuals who qualify under the ADA definition of “disability” (i.e. developmental disabilities including Fragile X Syndrome, Autism, Down Syndrome and other spectrum disorders) and their associated support providers.

 3. Where is Solon Community Living?

-SCL is ideally situated on 5 acres at the southwest corner of Portz Parkway and Aurora Road (Route 43) in Solon, Ohio, walking distance from the Solon Recreation Center, library, city parks and shopping.
+SCL is ideally situated at the southwest corner of Portz Parkway and Aurora Road (Route 43) in Solon, Ohio, walking distance from the Solon Recreation Center, library, city parks and shopping.

 4. What are the financial obligations to live here?

 2. Resident Rent (max of 30% of resident’s income);